parvathycec/Timeline2GUI/README.md

 ------------------
 Add all highlights you need here

-You can give multiple highlight option, each seperated by a line break
+You can give multiple highlight option, each seperated by a new line

 In each highlight, there are 3 parts separated by =